jmlwhittington/TT_CriticalMaking_Portfolio/Projects/Week_Ten/Chat_Log/index.md

 ---
 layout: default
-title: Week 10 - "What does an Appalachian game look like, ChatGPT?"
+title: Week 10 - "What does an Appalachian game look like, ChatGPT?" - Copilot chat log
 ---

 **You said:**